-The collection of plants is allowed with the exception of state and federally listed plant species (see list at VT Fish & Wildlife: here) which cannot be legally harvested.
-Additionally, we ask that you do not collect: American ginseng (Panax quinquefolius), wild leeks/ramps (Allium tricoccum), or ostrich ferns/fiddleheads (Matteuccia struthiopteris).
-If taking invasive species please be sure of what you are harvesting and report the location to the MTFC for future invasives awareness and management.
+Foraging: Foraging plants and fungi for personal consumption and use is allowed except for the collection of state and federally listed plant species (see list at VT Fish & Wildlife: here), rare and uncommon native vascular plants (see list at VT Fish & Wildlife: here), wild leeks/ramps (Allium tricoccum), or ostrich ferns/fiddleheads (Matteuccia struthiopteris).
+Please take only what you will use and leave the rest for other members of our human and natural community.
+Commercial harvest is prohibited on the property.

+If you are taking invasive species, please be sure of what you are harvesting and report the location to the MTFC for future invasives awareness and management.
 Take care not to leave any portion of invasive plants in any new locations on the property.